mugil0095/PDF-Chatbot/Readme.md

 ## Overview

 The PDF Chatbot is a conversational agent that allows users to upload a PDF file and interact with its contents through a chat interface.
-Built using FastAPI and OpenAI's Retrieval-Augmented Generation (RAG) method, this project provides a seamless way to extract and query information from PDF documents.
+Built using FastAPI and OpenAI's Retrieval-Augmented Generation (RAG) method with the `deepset/roberta-base-squad2` model, this project provides a seamless way to extract and query information from PDF documents.

 ## Features